coap-security/coap-ace-poc-overview/README.md

 ### Non-issues

-The original planning for this project included caveats for two aspects that turned out to be resolved easily:
+The original planning for this project included caveats for three aspects that turned out to be resolved easily:

 * AS discovery:
   The AS responsible for the RS can be discovered easily by the Client